February 20, 2016

 But long before Mania! was a berserking super-villain, she was just a little girl from Mobile, Alabama with a dream of seeing her name in lights…

 From the time she could walk, Heidi Leigh wanted to be a professional wrestler.
-Every Monday Night her mom, dad, 2 brothers and 4 sisters would gather around the television to watch the internationally broadcasted Monday Night Melee.
+Every Monday Night her mom, dad, two brothers and four sisters would gather around the television to watch the internationally broadcasted Monday Night Melee.
 On Tuesday, it was the smaller, but equally as popular, Hour of Action; when Wednesday came around it was time for Warbound Wednesday, which Heidi and her siblings would watch at a neighbor’s house (because they couldn’t afford the cable super-bundle that included the channel); on Thursday they gathered around their old laptop and pulled up a live feed of Vanity Pro Throwdown with the most vicious ladies of wrestling on the planet; and on Friday it was the Friday Night Fracas on the public access channel.

 On Saturdays, if there was a local wrestling show going on at a high school gym or a community center, Heidi’s family was in attendance.
 And on Sunday’s they rested.
 Well, they rested from watching wrestling, and instead got out in the backyard and did the wrestling themselves!
 By the time she was 10, Heidi was participating in backyard wrestling matches with her brothers, sisters and a few older kids from around the block.
 They would come up with storylines, and schedule matches and then mimic the moves they saw on television.